Surviving to Thriving: Overcoming Toxic Workplace Culture

 Visit BSI's Experts Corner: Home for insights from BSI’s practice directors and industry experts on digital trust, environmental, health, safety, security, and sustainability.

-Top executives have expressed concern for some time that connectivity has been permanently degraded by the virtual work environment, citing it not only slows innovation, but has decreased opportunities and internal collaboration initiatives.
+For some time, top executives have expressed concern that connectivity has been permanently degraded by the virtual work environment, believing that it slows innovation and decreases opportunities and internal collaboration initiatives.
 As silos within an organization further isolate from one another, elements of toxic workplace behaviors are on the rise.

 • Devalues its employees.